What are benign tumors?

 However, most breast growths are benign.
 In fact, many growths throughout the

 body are benign.

-often unknown.
-A benign tumor develops when cells in the body divide and grow
+tumor is often unknown.
+It develops when cells in the body divide and grow at

 division.
-When old or damaged cells die, these are automatically replaced with
+When old or damaged cells die, they are automatically replaced with

 new, healthy cells.
 In the case of tumors, dead cells remain and form a growth